hantsy/spring-puzzles/docs/programming-models.md

 Following Level 2 of the Richardson Maturity Model, we are designing RESTful APIs for managing POST entities, supporting the following operations:

-> [!NOTE]
-> For more details on the Richardson Maturity Model, see [Martin Fowler’s article](https://martinfowler.com/articles/richardsonMaturityModel.html).

 | URI             | REQUEST                                         | RESPONSE                                                                |
 |-----------------|-------------------------------------------------|-------------------------------------------------------------------------|